Mistakes That Make These Movies Better

 Time was running out, and the production was losing light.
 But finally, after a bunch of "mistake" lines, an exasperated Cameron told DiCaprio to just say, "I'm king of the world!"
 And apparently DiCaprio really didn't want to at the time, responding to Cameron's direction with an unconvinced "what?" and repeating the question when Cameron reiterated his instructions.

-To the second objection, Cameron simply replied, "Just f***ing sell it."
+To the second objection, Cameron simply replied, "Just [effing] sell it."
 We're eternally grateful that the previous scripted attempts turned out to be mistakes — mistakes that, in their wake, made room for one of the most recognizable lines in one of cinema's most revered films.

 We'd love to know what some of those failed lines were, though.

-The Dark Knight rides
+Traffic jams in The Dark Knight

 When the futuristic Bat-vehicles dominate the screen in "The Dark Knight" trilogy, most people really aren't paying attention to much else.
 But if you check out the traffic in the background, there are quite a few scenes in which Gotham citizens don't appear to be obeying traffic rules.